 - K. Indicate the date and state of incorporation. - L. Indicate the state of the corporation's commercial domicile. - M. Indicate the year the initial Indiana return was filed. - N. Indicate the accounting method used. - O. Indicate the date of election as an S corporation. - P. Check the "final return" box only if the corporation is dissolved, liquidated, or has withdrawn from the state.
 File Form BC-100 to close out any sales and withholding accounts.
-INTIME, DOR's e-services portal at intime.dor. in.gov, to complete this request online.
-If the corporation is undergoing bankruptcy, check the 3rd box.
-Check "Composite Return" if filing and attach a Schedule Composite for nonresident shareholders.
-Check the appropriate box on question P if completing Schedule M, Alternate Adjusted Gross Income Tax

-Calculation.Q.
-Enter the total number of shareholders of the corporation in field one of question Q. Enter the number of all shareholders who are nonresidents of Indiana in field two of question Q.

-- R. Check this box if the corporation has a valid extension of time or an electronic federal extension of time to file the return.
-If applicable, enclose a copy of federal Form 7004 when filing the state return. - S. Check this box if this corporation filed as a C corporation for the prior tax year. - T. Check this box if this corporation is a member of any partnership. - U. Check this box if income is reported from disregarded entities.
+INTIME, DOR's e-services portal at intime.dor. in.gov, to complete this request online. - Check "In Bankruptcy" if the corporation is undergoing bankruptcy. - Check "Composite Return" if filing and attach a Schedule Composite for nonresident shareholders. - Check "PTET Return" if you are including a completed Schedule PTET with this return. - Q. Enter the total number of shareholders of the corporation in field one of question Q. Enter the number of all shareholders who are nonresidents of Indiana in field two of question Q. - R. Check this box if the corporation has a valid extension of time or an electronic federal extension of time to file the return.
+If applicable, enclose a copy of federal Form 7004 when filing the state return. - S. Check this box if this corporation filed as a C corporation for the prior tax year. - T. Check this box if this corporation is a member of any partnership.

+- U. Check this box if income is reported from disregarded entities.
 If this box is checked, please enclose a list of the disregarded entities with the return.
 If filing electronically, please complete the disregarded entity portion of the federal recap schedule(s). - V. Check this box if claiming a research expense credit, and enclose Schedule IT-20REC.